muthamizhan-a/apache-spark/README.md

-The problem mentioned below revolves around movies dataset.
+The application revolves movies dataset.
 The dataset contains 4 files which are follows,

 File Name	Description / Schema